zam3858/MonoDB/README.md

 ## Contributions

 Anyone can contribute to MonoDB.
-Please do so by posting issues when you've found something that is unexpected or sending a pull request for improvements.
+Please do so by posting issues when you've found something unexpected or sending pull requests for improvements.

 ## License